johnjhacking/Signal-DLL-Hijacking/README.md

 # Summary
-Multiple instances of DLL planting exist, and a threat actor can plant DLLs that don't exist but are referenced by the application
+Multiple instances of DLL planting exist, and a threat actor can plant DLLs that don't exist but are referenced by the application.

 # Steps to Replicate
 1. First, create a malicious DLL.
 Signal references a bunch of non-existent DLLs, so for this example, I used `cryptbase.dll`.
 You can use [this repository](https://github.com/tothi/dll-hijack-by-proxying) to build the DLL, but I'll simplify the steps for you: